CASantillano/Movie-Watch-List/README.md

 ### Prerequisites:
 * Java 21
 * Docker Desktop
-* MongoDB running locally on port 27017
+* MongoDB running locally on port 27017(can use net start MongoDB)
 ---
 ### How to build and run:
 Open terminal and run: